scottyhq/cb-resources/docs/technical-resources/patterns/security.md

 ---
-title: Security and Sensetive data
+title: Security and Sensitive data
 parent: Design Patterns
 icon: pattern-security.png
 grand_parent: Technical Resources
 ---

-# Working with Privacy-sensetive Data
+# Working with Privacy-sensitive Data

-Many projects are well suited to cloud resources but have to be extra carfeul about how their information is stored, especially projects dealing with privacy-sensetive human data.
+Many projects are well suited to cloud resources but have to be extra carfeul about how their information is stored, especially projects dealing with privacy-sensitive human data.
 Such data may need to be specially handled, or subject to regulations and compliance laws.
 This comes up especially when dealing with privacy-sensitive subjects like medical work, or data received from federal programs with their own sharing agreements.

 ## Legal compliance